phan/phan/internal/Phan-Config-Settings.md

 ## strict_method_checking

-If enabled, Phan will warn if **any** type in the method's object is definitely not an object.
+If enabled, Phan will warn if **any** type in a method's object expression is definitely not an object, or if **any** type in an invoked expression is not a callable.
 Setting this to true will introduce numerous false positives (and reveal some bugs).